leenrd/Yappin/README.md

 # Yappin

-Personal blog app, a sand box for my thoughts and ideas.
+Personal blog app, a sandbox for my thoughts and ideas.

 Techstack's gonna be: React, TS, Shadcn, Tiptap, etc.. still working on the backend ( •̀ ω •́ )✧